Fujifilm XF 35mm f/2 street photography in Harajuku

 Japanese couple in wedding kimonos

-A couple in wedding kimonos at Togo shrine.
+Couple in wedding kimonos at Togo shrine.

 I started my walk in Takeshita-Dori, Tokyo’s hub of pop culture.
 It was crowded.
 Life has returned to the famous street (read more here).
 Everyone was enjoying their crepes and shopping.
 The Fujifilm XF 35mm f/2 handled the close ranges easily with its snappy auto-focus.
-It was there the rain started.

 Japanese fashionable couple

-A young couple in Takeshita Street.
+Young people in Takeshita Street.

 While I was in Takeshita-Dori, I made a detour to Togo Shrine.
 Again I was fortunate.
 A couple in their kimonos were taking their wedding photos.
 That was a good chance to get some pictures of my own.
 I actually wished I had a zoom as I couldn’t get too close to them.